 - Bake it.
 Preheat the oven to 350˚F. Remove the baking dish from the fridge.
 Pop it in the oven (while still covered) for 30 minutes.
 Remove the foil and bake for another 20 minutes.
 Once the custard is set, remove it from the oven.

 - Serve.
 Let the casserole rest for at least 15 minutes before slicing.
-Serve with maple syrup and enjoy.
+Finally, don’t forget to top it with lots of whipped cream, powdered sugar, sliced apples, and even granola.
+It’s amazing!

-Since this recipe contains raw eggs until cooked, this French toast casserole can only be made up to a day in advance.
-Assemble it and leave it covered in the fridge.
-Then bake it the next day as usual and enjoy.
+- French toast casserole can be made up to a day in advance.
+Assemble it and leave it covered in the fridge overnight or for up to 24 hours.
+Then bake and enjoy.

-You can also freeze it unbaked.
+- You can also freeze unbaked French Toast Casserole.
 Cover with two layers of aluminum foil and keep it in the freezer for 2 to 3 months.
 To freeze a baked casserole, please ensure it is completely cooled before putting it in the freezer.

 Tips for Making a French Toast Bake